taranrai/taranrai/README.md

 ### 👨‍💻 &nbsp;About Me

-🎓 &nbsp;I have a PhD in Artifical Intelligence in Digital Pathology\
+🎓 &nbsp;I have a PhD in Artificial Intelligence in Digital Pathology\
 🌱 &nbsp;I'm a Data Scientist / AI/ML Engineer \

 <br>